ArctosDB/documentation-wiki/_documentation/agents.markdown

 these guidelines.

 Before creating an agent, **thoroughly** search for existence.
-Use the "clear form" button to ensure that you aren’t accidentally limiting your search.
+Use the "clear form" button to ensure that you aren't accidentally limiting your search.
 Using **only** the "any part of any name" option, search for last name, and especially in the case of "foreign" names, search for the substring that might have been transcribed or transliterated in varying